New: 2025 Travel Industry Trend Report | download for FREE >>

 Another thing they noticed was serving sizes.
 Starbucks Japan offers smaller sizes when compared to the US stores.

-Extensive research into the consumer flavour palette also revealed that Japanese people prefer drinks with less sugar, so Starbucks decided to amend the drink recipes, making them match the Japanese taste buds better.
+Extensive research into the consumer flavour palette also revealed that Japanese people prefer drinks with less sugar, so Starbucks decided to adjust the drink recipes, making them better match Japanese taste buds.

 It is a standard practice for the staff to ask for the customer’s name and then shout it out once the order is ready.

-Being extremely polite in public scenarios is deeply embedded into Japanese culture.
+Being extremely polite in public scenarios is deeply embedded in Japanese culture.
 Starbucks knew they needed to change the way they performed in-store operations.
-Asking someone for their first name and then shouting it out loud would be considered inappropriate, and even rude.
+Asking someone for their first name and then shouting it out loud would be considered inappropriate and even rude.

 This is why, rather than names, Starbucks customers are assigned an order number.
 It also makes Japanese Starbucks much quieter and calmer, which suits the Japanese lifestyle.

-Starbucks decided to hire local architects and paid a lot of care and attention to building beautiful coffee shops in unique locations, that would fit into the surrounding environment.
+Starbucks decided to hire local architects and paid a lot of care and attention to building beautiful coffee shops in unique locations that blended in with the surrounding environment.

 Source: Starbucks Reserve

-Spring is when the whole country gets covered in beautiful pink flowers, and it is the time when Starbucks launches its cherry blossom-themed menu, which includes sakura-flavoured drinks and foods, as well as pink merch, like mugs, tumblers, and souvenirs.
+Spring is when the whole country is covered in beautiful pink flowers, and it’s the time when Starbucks launches its cherry blossom-themed menu, which includes sakura-flavoured drinks and foods, as well as pink merchandise, like mugs, tumblers, and souvenirs.

 Those items are not only very pretty, but also make it a perfect subject to post on social media – and we all understand the power of sharing on social media by now.